EleanorLee42/project-wordle/README.md

 ## Exercise 1: GuessInput

-First thing’s first: we need a way to submit guesses!
+First things first: we need a way to submit guesses!

 In the standard Wordle game, a global event listener registers keypresses.
 This isn't very accessible, and so we're going to do things a little bit differently.